MedtheVorg/Recipes_Rest_Api/Readme.md

 ## Server configuration
  - Using Multer library the server provides the ability to store images locally in the uploads folder while the database tracks information about the uploaded image.
  - Cors Policy is handled using the cors library to allow requests from any origin.
- - Query parsing is handled using the URLSearchParams class for its simple interface and the elimination of the default parsing syntax provided by the express qs module
+ - Query parsing is handled using the URLSearchParams class for its simple interface and the elimination of the default parsing syntax provided by the express qs module.
  - the server was  built with validation in mind whether its request payload, filtering query params or  uploaded files.